2025 Japanese House of Councillors election: Electoral system

 Elections to the House of Councillors are held every three years.
 Councillors serve six-year terms and half of the house is elected in each election.
 The councillors up for election in 2025 were last elected in 2019.

 Similar to the House of Representatives, elections for the House of Councillors are contested via mixed-member majoritarian representation.
-In this parallel voting 74 of the 124 councillors up in this election are elected in single-member or multi-member districts corresponding to the prefectures of Japan using first-past-the-post (FPTP) voting in the single-member districts and the single non-transferable vote (SNTV) system in the multi-member prefectural districts.
-The remaining 50 councillors are elected in a single nationwide district using open-list party proportional representation via the D'Hondt method.
+In this parallel voting 74 of the 124 councillors up in this election were elected in single-member or multi-member districts corresponding to the prefectures of Japan using first-past-the-post (FPTP) voting in the single-member districts and the single non-transferable vote (SNTV) system in the multi-member prefectural districts.
+The remaining 50 councillors were elected in a single nationwide district using open-list party proportional representation via the D'Hondt method.
 Each prefectural district elects at least one councillor each election, meaning each district has at least two councillors in total.
 The number of councillors allotted to each prefectural district is based on population; for example, Tokyo has a total of twelve councillors, with six being elected each election.
 It should also be noted that certain prefectures are "combined" into one to correct the disparity in the value of one vote.
 Since 2016, Tottori and Shimane Prefectures and Tokushima and Kochi Prefectures, respectively, have been combined into single electoral districts.
 Although voters may cast preference votes for specific candidates in the proportional election, since 2018, parties may prioritize certain candidates to receive allocated seats ahead of their most-voted candidates.
 There is no electoral threshold that parties must meet to be allocated seats in the proportional component.